usnistgov/fipy/documentation/USAGE.rst

 analysis.

-It may be possible to configure PyTrilinos to use only one OpenMP_ thread, but this not the configuration of the version available from conda-forge_ and building Trilinos is |NotFun (TM)|_.
+It may be possible to configure PyTrilinos to use only one OpenMP_ thread, but this is not the configuration of the version available from conda-forge_ and building Trilinos is |NotFun (TM)|_.

 .. _OpenMP:                      https://www.openmp.org